 - "Exploit the GIG for Improved Decision Making" focuses on transitioning to DoD enterprise-wide capabilities for communities of interest, such as command and control and combat support, that exploit the GIG for improved decision-making.
 This mission area funds the Global Command and Control System – Joint (GCCS-J) program, Global Combat Support System – Joint (GCSS-J) program, and senior leader and coalition information-sharing activities.

 - "Deliver Capabilities Effectively/Efficiently" finances the means by which the agency effectively, efficiently, and economically delivers capabilities based on established requirements.
-This area funds the command staff and the personnel costs for DISA's shared service units (Strategic Planning and Information Directorate; Manpower, Personnel, and Security Directorate; and the offices of the component acquisition executive, the chief financial executive, and the chief information officer).
+This area funds the command staff and the personnel costs for DISA's shared service units.

 - "Special Mission Areas" enables the agency to execute special missions to provide the communications support required by the president as commander-in-chief, including day-to-day management, fielding, operation, and maintenance of communications and information technology.
 The White House Communications Agency (WHCA) and the Communications Management Control Activity (CMCA) in the Network Services Directorate are budgeted out of this mission area.